Legalese/Privacy-Policy

 • This website is a perpetual work in progress.
 A link to (or frame of) a page on this website -- one that worked yesterday -- might well not work today.

-• A lot of the stuff on this website is tongue in cheek.
+• A lot of the material on this website is tongue in cheek.

 • Sometimes it is marked as such.